Constellation-Labs/documentation-hub/sdk/guides/deploy-a-metagraph/01-overview.md

 ## Architecture
 There are many kinds of potential deployment architectures possible for production deployments depending on project scaling needs.
 Here, we will focus on a deployment strategy that uses a minimal set of infrastructure components to simplify deployment and reduce cloud costs.
 For most projects, this offers a good starting point that can be expanded on later to meet specific project needs.

-We will be deploying a [Currency Framework](/sdk/frameworks/currency/overview) metagraph using a [Data Application](/sdk/metagraph-framework/data/overview).
+We will be deploying a [Metagraph Framework](/sdk/frameworks/currency/overview) metagraph using a [Data Application](/sdk/metagraph-framework/data/overview).
 This type of metagraph consists of 4 layers in total:
 - **Global L0:** Hypergraph node on IntegrationNet or MainNet
 - **Metagraph L0:** Metagraph consensus layer
 - **Currency L1:** Metagraph layer for accepting and validating token transactions